 An appropriation can be considered a limit on spending, or a spending ceiling, that is authorized by the General Assembly and approved by the governor.
 Expenditures may be made only if the agency or program has an appropriation (legal authority) to do so.
 Appropriations are maximum limits that expenditures cannot exceed.
 In addition, appropriations are payable in full only if sufficient revenues are available to pay all appropriations in full.
 A non-general funded program or agency must have both an appropriation and sufficient cash within the state treasury to expend the funds.

 This report primarily focuses on appropriations.
-Unless otherwise noted, appropriations used in this report are the final appropriations approved (voted on and adopted) by the General Assembly and approved by the governor.
-This includes all legislative changes made to appropriations during
+Unless otherwise noted, appropriations used in this report are the final appropriations approved (voted on and adopted) by the

 To learn more about Virginia's budget, visit the official state budget websites: